Senior US diplomat pitches arms sales in China's backyard

 ADVERTISEMENT

-China's assertive military posture in the South China Sea has concerned several Southeast Asian countries with rival territorial claims, but Beijing has at the same time offered infrastructure investment across the region as a way of winning friends.
+China's assertive military posture in the South China Sea has concerned several Southeast Asian countries with rival territorial claims, but Beijing, wary of being encircled by a U.S.-led alliance, has at the same time offered infrastructure investment across the region as a way of winning friends.
+China has shipped weapons to countries like the Philippines, which once decried China's maritime claims but has recently drawn closer to Beijing.

+Kaidanow said she will meet with officials from Japan, Canada and several Southeast Asian countries to discuss arms purchases at the trade show in the coming days and argued that Southeast Asian countries should consider purchasing U.S. arms "not just as a matter of security but also regional balance."

+U.S. warships will maintain their freedom-of-navigation operations in South China Sea waters claimed by China, she said, adding: "We will absolutely continue the pace."